 Valerie’s interests were wide-ranging and her achievements many.
 One her most notable contributions was her joint authorship of Race, Class and State Housing (1987).
 Written with Jeff Henderson, this seminal work exposed the processes of institutional racism in public housing.
 Reviewing the book for Critical Social Policy in 1988, Norman Ginsberg recognised the work as “more comprehensive, sophisticated and perhaps radical in its implications than anything done before.”

-Previous winners of the Valerie Karn Early Career Researcher Prize include:
+The latest winner of the Valerie Karn Early Career Researcher Prize is:

 - Adele Irving (Northumbria University) Advancing Capability-Informed Housing Research: A Study of the Wellbeing of Private Hostels Residents in Newcastle-upon-Tyne.

 - Hannah Browne Gott (Cardiff University) Housing rights, homelessness prevention and a paradox of bureaucracy? (co-authored paper with Peter Mackie)